JaneliaSciComp/jacs-cm/docs/MouseLightDeployment.md

 ./manage.sh swarm prod
 ```

-If you see an error like this, just retry the command again:
+If you see an intermittent error like this, just retry the command again:
 ```
 failed to create service jacs-cm_portainer: Error response from daemon: network jacs-cm_jacs-net not found
 ```